DWFlanagan/ntrh/raw_markdown.md

 ### Buildings which Move

-Since you have been on this campus for a while, you have doubtless heard of the existence of several buildings which are, to quote the vernacular, \`\`sliding down the hill into Troy.''
+Since you have been on this campus for a while, you have doubtless heard of the existence of several buildings which are, to quote the vernacular, "sliding down the hill into Troy."
 If you are like the average Tute student, however, you do not believe these stories at all.
 There are such buildings, however; what follows is a list of them, how they were discovered to be moving, and what, if anything, is being done about it.

 #### Walker Labs